rahamatj/kaiju/README.md

 ## Features
 - Powered by [Laravel](https://laravel.com),
 - Uses markdown files to create/update blogs/projects,
-- Uses SQLite for database
+- Uses SQLite for database,
 - Uses assets and compiled html/css from [Indigo](https://github.com/sergiokopplin/indigo).

 ## Set up
-- `composer create-project --prefer-dist laravel/laravel blog`,
+- `composer create-project --prefer-dist laravel/laravel blog`
-- `composer require rahamatj/kaiju`,
+- `composer require rahamatj/kaiju`

 - Open the project on your browser and go to the path `/kaiju/install` and follow along.

 Or,

-- `php artisan kaiju:install`,
+- `php artisan kaiju:install`
-- `php artisan migrate`,
+- `php artisan migrate`
-- `php artisan kaiju:roar`.
+- `php artisan kaiju:roar`

 ## How to
 - Set your name, bio, picture, socials and other information in `config/kaiju.php`.